One of the most painful things that a woman can experience is having the man who’s supposed to love you not love you anymore.

 This might sound like a good thing, but it’s actually one of the most dangerous signs.

-When people are emotionally invested in a relationship, they argue because arguments require emotional investment.
+When people are in love, they argue because arguments show you care.

-They want to resolve things because the relationship matters to them.
+You care enough about the outcome to get heated, and you want to resolve things because the relationship matters to you.

 Imagine arguing with someone who’s already decided to quit their job.